 [signed] H Pettibone, Prot[?] [signed] Philip Myers

 This purports to be the actual signature of my fourth great-grandfather, viewed by me for the first time.
 The comparatively good penmanship suggests that Philip could read, as well as sign his name.
 Note that he spelled his name Myers, while the person writing the document used Myres.
 More tantalizing is the phrase in bold print above (emphasis mine), referring to a bible in the possession of his brother (Michael’s) family in Maryland.
-I sure wonder whether that book still exists!
-It might possibly contain the names of Philip’s parents, the “holy grail” in my pursuit of this family line.
+I believe this is what I have called the “Madison Myers Bible,” now in the possession of Tom Welch of Chicago.